 Can Christmas Be Perfect?

 Instead of being discouraged, however, we can use our disappointment to remind ourselves of the reason Christmas is so important.
-We actually need Christmas because none of us is or can be all that we want to be, not for even a month, week, nor a day.
+We actually need Christmas because none of us is or can be all that we want to be, not for even a month, week, day, minute nor second.

 If for some reason your Christmas celebration this year is less than what you desire, relax and let it be a reminder that the only way to be "made perfect forever" is to live by faith in the righteousness of Christ.